Google Data Studio offers many useful features that you can use to enhance your Supermetrics reports.

 Features and best practices

-In addition to refreshing the data every 12 hours, the Supermetrics connectors refresh the data when you do something that triggers the retrieval of data.
+The data freshness setting has no effect on Supermetrics connectors in Data Studio.
+The Supermetrics connectors refresh the data when you do something that triggers the retrieval of data.
 Such as:

 - Refresh the report